What's new in HTML 5.2 and HTML 5.3?

 <legend><h1>Username</h1></legend>

-Along with the above mentioned additions, several things are now dropped from the spec as well.
+Along with the additions, several things have been dropped from the spec.

 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">